Art of Another Kind: Italian Abstract Art from 1930 to 1970

 You probably associate Belgian Surrealist artist René Magritte with weird, surreal pieces, like his famous Treachery of Images.
 He also liked apples, clouds, human figures in strange environments, and bowler hats.
 But did you know that young Magritte made a living by working as a draughtsman at a wallpaper factory and designing Art Deco graphics?

-Among them are approximately 40 sheet music covers he produced in the 1920s.
+Among them were approximately 40 sheet music covers he produced in the 1920s.
 Magritte’s Art Deco graphics are colorful, joyous, and not as Surrealist as his later works.
 They present the society of the Roaring Twenties, participating in common activities such as dancing, singing, and visiting music clubs.

 How did you like these examples of Magritte’s Art Deco music sheet covers?
 I find it fascinating to see what artists did before establishing their iconic styles.
 We can see the evolution of their works and how they changed as creators over the years.